 In school, I was taught that “exercise induced fatigue” was purely failure of the muscular system to maintain a given intensity of work.
 This idea was based on of a number of studies performed in the early 1900’s that seemed to show that cessation (termination) of an exercise was the result of an oxygen deficit in the working muscles, specifically in the heart.
 So what this model proposes is that at a certain intensity of exercise oxygen can no longer be delivered to the heart at the rate it is being consumed.
 In order to protect the heart from essentially having a heart attack, there would then be a slowing of the heart rate in order to reduce its oxygen consumption, which would result in less blood to the muscles, which would ultimately result in the termination of the exercise.
 This is what I was taught, and it makes sense at first glance.

 Noakes goes into a lot more detail, but I will highlight what pertains to us in the gym.
 First, and this is what is really important, is that your mental state greatly affects your physical performance.
 He lists a number of factors that he believes play a role in how soon fatigue sets in, including emotional state, mental fatigue, sleep deprivation, the state of recovery from previous exercise session, as well as a bunch of other factors.
+If you don’t get enough sleep during the night or are suffering from stress and anxiety on a daily basis, it could cause you to tire from your workout at a much quicker rate than someone who was getting a decent amount of sleep and had a positive mindset.
+To ensure people get the most out of their workout, they may decide to look into particular remedies, such as oils that can be found at places like Blessed CBD, that have been known to aid with sleep, as well as with certain emotional states and our general wellbeing.
+You see, when we come to work out, we want to work out, and we don’t want to experience fatigue too quickly.

 In fact, in 2009 a study was published in the Journal of Applied Physiology displaying this.
 They had subjects perform a test meant to mentally fatigue them, and they then tested their performance on an exercise bike.
 With no differences in physiological parameters, the subjects all performed worse after having gone through the mental fatigue exercise (Marcora, 2009).
 I think this really coincides with my experience working out and training in the X Gym; I can usually tell when someone has a lot going in their life outside the gym because it affects their performance in the workout.